Structures of common indicators

 How can we mathematically describe the titration curve of a weak monoprotic acid versus a strong monoprotic base, after the start point and before the stoichiometric point?

-To do so, we will make three assumptions:
+To do so, we will make the following assumptions:

-• [H+] from water is negligible, i.e. H+ in the flask containing the weak acid is solely due to that of the acid, [H+]a, as the dissociation of water is again suppressed at this stage.
+• [H+] from water is negligible, i.e. H+ in the flask containing the weak acid comes solely from the acid, [H+]a, as water dissociation is suppressed at this stage.
+This is because Ka ≫ Kw, which shifts the equilibrium H2O ⇌ H+ + OH– to the left.

-• For a weak acid, [HA] is approximately equal to the concentration of the undissociated acid[HA]ud, i.e. the dissociation of the weak acid HA is negligible and the remaining concentration of HA after the addition of base is [HA][HA]ud – [A]s.
+• For a weak acid, [HA] is approximately equal to the concentration of the undissociated acid[HA]ud, i.e. the weak acid HA dissociates only slightly, with the remaining concentration of HA after the addition of base approximated as [HA][HA]ud – [A]s, where [A]s is concentration of the salt formed.
+This implies that:

-• [A] is approximately equal to the concentration of the salt, [A]s, in the solution, i.e. Ais completely attributed to the salt formed, with no contribution from the further dissociation of HA.
+• [A] is approximately equal to the concentration of the salt, [A]s, in the solution.
+In other words, Ais completely attributed to the salt formed, with no contribution from the further dissociation of HA.

 The equation for the dissociation of a weak monoprotic acid is